tony-herrera/EventTrackerProject/README.md

 * Git
 * Github
 * JUnit Testing
+* Build HTML with JavaScript
+* Consume and parse JSON responses with JavaScript
+* Use CRUD operations with XMLHttpRequest
+* Visual Studio Code

 ## Key Lessons Learned
 1. Learning the systems of REST API in the beginning was challenging to understand,